Star Soldier R: Gameplay

-Plot

-In 2180, the Joint Forces of Earth come under attack from the mysterious Brain Forces.
-After an initial victory by the J.F.E., the Core Brain, the central unit of the Brain Forces, begins closing in from light years away.
-The player takes control of the prototype starfighter Caesar, built specially to counter the threat of the Brain Forces, and must defeat the Core Brain and save humanity.

-Trivia

-If the player presses the A button during the Credits, then they can take control of the craft from the first Star Soldier game.

 Reception

-Star Soldier R received mixed reviews.
-IGN lauded the quality of the game's core design and top-down shooter gameplay, but criticized the time limitations and repetition with the levels as "thin and ultimately cheap for most gamers."
-1UP.com praised the game as "fun and addictive," but noted that the price of 800 Wii points may be somewhat high for the casual gamer to accept.
+The game received "mixed" reviews according to the review aggregation website Metacritic.
+IGN lauded the quality of the game's core design and top-down shooter gameplay, but criticized the time limitations and repetition with the levels as "thin and ultimately cheap for most gamers".
+1Up.com praised the game as "fun and addictive", but noted that the price of 800 Wii points may be somewhat high for the casual gamer to accept.
 GameSpot also criticized the game for being too short, but described the gameplay as addictive and supported by an excellent control scheme.
 Eurogamer noted the game as targeting a narrow niche among gamers, saying that the game was more oriented to high-score seekers than a casual audience.
+GamePro said, "Some may not appreciate Star Soldier R's replay-intensive gameplay, and may view the game as something that can be seen in its entirety in less than ten minutes.
+It's a fun ten minutes, though, and assuming you're willing to accept it for what it is, your Wii Points will be well-spent."